kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 ###### Will enabling / using this feature result in any new API calls?

+No new API calls will be made.

-Yes, the authenticator requests an OIDC provider to get public keys and validate the token.
+However, the authenticator does make network requests per OIDC provider to fetch public keys.

 ###### Will enabling / using this feature result in introducing new API types?

 Yes.
-Group `authenticator.apiserver.k8s.io`, object `OIDCConfiguration`.
+Group `apiserver.config.k8s.io`, object `AuthenticationConfiguration`.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?